 The independent wrestling scene is on fire right now.
 We have people training all over the country and we’re seeing new talent pop up almost every day.
 Those who work hard and take their craft seriously seem to gravitate to the top.
 There always seems to be something special about those who grab our attention in the ring.
-For me, it’s a pleasure to be exposed to new talent coming out of the training schools and academies that have a special spark.
 It’s a perfect combination of talent, presence, and skill creating a recipe for greatness.
 When I’m lucky enough to come across this, I get excited to give others an opportunity to see what I see.
 One such talent is Showcase Chase James.

 I had the opportunity to ask Chase James a few questions and give us an opportunity to get to know this outstanding and talented young man.